Made alive [zao] again from the dead.

 * The word pneumatikós is from the word pneûma (spirit / breath).

-No Christian who has been taught about the quickening of the human spirit ("spiritual" "regeneration") in a church (and accepted that doctrine as true) will understand this unless the person acknowledges and understands the distinction that the New Testament makes between being given life [zoe]; and being alive | living [zao].
+No Christian who has been taught in any church that the 'dead' human spirit is 'quickened' (a.k.a spiritual 'regeneration') when someone is 'born again' (and accepted that doctrine as true) will understand these things unless the person also first understands the distinction that the New Testament makes between being given life [zoe]; and being alive | living [zao].

 "If Christ's Spirit is in you,